alwinwoo/alwinwoo.github.io/pages/learning.md

 3. Asking Probing Questions
 4. Gaining Greater Self-Awareness

-However, given one's limited time on earth to gain skills or knowledge, we need bear the following in mind:
+However, given one's limited time on earth to gain skills or knowledge, we need to bear the following in mind:

 1. Comparing yourself to others is a recipe for unhappiness.
 2. You can be anything but you can’t be everything.